Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Day Eight: Departure day

-This morning, we enjoy our final breakfast at the hotel before departing to Pula airport for our onward flight.
+This morning, we enjoy our final breakfast at the hotel before departing to Pula airport for our return flight home.

 Hotel Mediteran Three-star